-- Understand the role of Optical fiber parameters in engineering applications. - Recognize the significance of laser and ultrasonic's by studying its characteristics and its application in finding • the particle size. - Illustrate the semiconductor, magnetic and dielectric materials applications. • - Identify the various sensor applications.
+- To understand the role of Optical fiber parameters in engineering applications. - To recognize the significance of laser and ultrasonics - by studying its characteristics and its applicationin finding the particle size. - To illustrate the semiconductor, magnetic and dielectric materials applications. - To identify the various sensor applications.

 - 1. Determination of wavelength of LASER light using diffraction grating - 2.
 Determination of particle size using LASER. - 3.
 Determination of spring constant of springs using Coupled Oscillator - 4.
-Determination of Hall voltage and Hall coefficient of a given semiconductor using Halleffect. - 5.
+Determination of Hall voltage and Hall coefficient of a given semiconductor usingHalleffect. - 5.
 Determination of Dielectric constant of dielectric material using charging and dischargingofcapacitor. - 6.
-Magnetic field along the axis of a circular coil carrying current. - 7.
-Rigidity modulus of material of a wire-dynamic method (Torsional pendulum) - 8.
+Determination of Magnetic field along the axis of a circular coil carrying current. - 7.
+Determination of Rigidity modulus of material of a wire-dynamic method (Torsional pendulum) - 8.
 Determination of hysteresis loss by tracing B-H Curve of ferromagnetic material. - 9.
 Determination of the numerical aperture of a given optical fiber and hence to find itsacceptance Angle - 10.
 Measurement of magnetic susceptibility by Gouy's method - 11.
 Determination of ultrasonic velocity in liquid (Acoustic grating) - 12.
 Determination of pressure variation using Strain Guage sensor. - 13.
 Determination of temperature change using Strain Guage sensor. - 14.
 Determination of pressure variations using optical fiber sensors. - 15.
-Determination of temperature changes using optical fiber sensors.
+Determination of temperature changes using optical fiber sensors